bctnry/bct-mercury-mode/README.md

 Copyright © 2017, Brad Contenary

-This file is not part of GNU Emacs.
+This file is not a part of GNU Emacs.

 ### License
 Distributed under MIT license.